Krausi96/plan2fund-nextgen/docs/HANDOVER-REFACTORING-COMPLETE.md

 ## ✅ WHAT WE ACHIEVED (Latest Session)

+### Configurator Auto-Close & New User UI Improvements ✅

+**Date:** Latest session
+**Status:** ✅ COMPLETE

+Fixed critical UX issues with product selection and new user experience:

+1. ✅ **Configurator Auto-Close** - Configurator now automatically closes when product is selected, allowing preview to start immediately
+2. ✅ **"Start" Button Logic** - Button now changes to "Edit" when product is selected (simplified `hasMadeSelections` logic)
+3. ✅ **Hide Add Buttons for New Users** - Add buttons and legend hidden in Sidebar and DocumentsBar for new users
+4. ✅ **Empty State Messages** - Added "No section yet" and "No document yet" messages styled like add buttons for new users

+**Key Changes:**
+- `CurrentSelection.tsx`: Simplified `hasMadeSelections` to return `true` when product is selected
+- `Editor.tsx`: Added auto-close effect when product selected and plan exists
+- `Sidebar.tsx`: Hide legend and add button when `isNewUser` is true, show "No section yet" message
+- `DocumentsBar.tsx`: Added `isNewUser` prop, hide legend and add button, show "No document yet" message
+- Translation keys added: `editor.desktop.documents.noDocumentsYet`, `editor.desktop.sections.noSectionsYet` (EN/DE)

+### Configurator UX Fixes (Latest Session) ✅

+**Date:** Latest session
+**Status:** ✅ COMPLETE

+Fixed critical issues with configurator behavior and container expansion:

+1. ✅ **Preview Not Starting Fix** - Fixed `isNewUser` logic to allow preview to show once product is selected
+   - Changed from: `!plan || (!activeSectionId && plan && !clickedDocumentId)`
+   - Changed to: `!plan` (simplified - only true if no plan exists)
+   - Result: Preview starts immediately after product selection

+2. ✅ **Smart Step Navigation** - Configurator now opens to the most relevant step when editing:
+   - No product → Step 1 (Product Selection)
+   - Product but no program → Step 2 (Program Selection)
+   - Product and program → Step 3 (Sections & Documents)
+   - Provides better UX when editing existing configuration

+3. ✅ **Auto-Close Conflict Fix** - Fixed issue where clicking "Edit" caused page shake:
+   - Problem: Auto-close effect was triggering on manual Edit click
+   - Solution: Only auto-close when product is newly selected (tracked with ref)
+   - Result: Configurator stays open when manually editing, only auto-closes on new product selection

+4. ✅ **Container Expansion Fix** - Fixed "Aktuelle Auswahl" container expanding when overlay opens:
+   - Problem: Container was showing expanded view when overlay was active
+   - Solution: Container always stays collapsed when overlay system is active
+   - Result: Container remains compact next to DocumentsBar

+5. ✅ **Overlay Height Fix** - Fixed overlay being too small:
+   - Problem: Overlay height was calculated from container height (which is collapsed)
+   - Solution: Use fixed height range (600-800px, or 80% of grid height)
+   - Result: Overlay properly expands to show configurator content

+**Key Changes:**
+- `Editor.tsx`:
+  - Fixed `isNewUser` calculation (simplified to `!plan`)
+  - Fixed auto-close logic to only trigger on new product selection (not manual Edit)
+- `CurrentSelection.tsx`:
+  - Smart step navigation based on current state (product/program selection)
+  - Container stays collapsed when overlay is active
+  - Overlay height uses fixed range instead of container height

 ### Empty State Implementation & Fixes ✅

 All critical issues from the previous session have been resolved: